 - Is the nursing home within your budget?

-The other steps to take and things to look for should include:
+The other steps to take and things to look for should include the following:

 - Whether the residents seem drowsy from possible sedation?